mtlynch/mtlynch.io/_book_reports/the-mom-test.md

   * **Do** ask how they currently address the problem your product solves.
   * **Do** ask what alternative solutions they've investigated.
     * >If they haven't looked for ways of solving it already, they're not going to look for (or buy) yours.
-  * People are often overly optimistic about paying for a product in the abstract, when they're much less likely to purchase it in practice.
+  * People are often overly optimistic about paying for a product when it's hypothetical.
+    * In practice, they're less likely to follow through.
 * **Don't** ask the customer how much they'd pay for a product that solves problem X.
   * **Do** ask how much problem X currently costs them.
 * Other good questions: